Tools I love

 For Freelancers or the Tech Challenged

 If you’re brand new to email marketing and want to get started rapidly with minimal investment, MailerLite is my recommendation.
 It’s some of the easiest to use email marketing software I’ve tried and they are rapidly adding features.
 You can have your first autoresponder, including embedded forms and optin pages, up in an hour, without spending a cent.
 If your business model is simple and service-based (i.e. you’re a freelancer & don’t plan to sell online products), this is a great bet.

 Learning & Online Courses

 Change Your Life in a Weekend

 To say that Tony Robbins has changed my life and business would be an understatement.
 I booked a ticket to Unleash the Power Within after watching the Netflix documentary “I Am Not Your Guru,” and have since attended Date with Destiny in Australia and Business Mastery in Amsterdam.
-I consider Tony to be the best teacher I’ve ever had, and I cannot recommend his events enough – they’re designed to immerse you in learning so you can make lasting change, and as such are very intense, but worth every moment and every penny.
+I consider Tony to be the best teacher I’ve ever had, and I cannot recommend his events enough – they’re designed to immerse you in learning so you can make lasting change.
+As such are very intense, but worth every moment & every penny.

 Misc Tools & Deals

 AppSumoI’ve always been a bargain hunter, and that doesn’t stop at the digital world – which is why AppSumo is so great.
 Part discovery tool, part crowdsourced deals, I’ve bought about 30 deals ranging for stock photo services, premium upgrades, online courses and tools that have massively improved my focus or my business.
 Plus, their emails and descriptions are funny as hell.